Share What You Know

 Arrive at the Event Early

-Be sure to allow for time to find the school and your meeting location.
+Be sure to allow time to find the school and your meeting location.
 You'll receive a short orientation, meet other volunteers and proceed to your assigned classroom or gym.

 Share Your Journey with Students!